jlscs/FastNN/readme_en.md

 FastNN Features：
 * Models

-    a.Some classic models on Computer vision，including inception、resnet、mobilenet、vgg、alexnet、nasnet and so on;
+    a.Some classic models on computer vision，including inception、resnet、mobilenet、vgg、alexnet、nasnet and so on;

     b.Preparing state-of-art models on natural language processing, including Bert、XLnet、NMT、GPT-2;